FraserR1188/WoofAway/README.md

 ![Profile Edit Filled](docs/README/profile-edit-filled.png)

-- This is an exmaple of the profile edit vore being filled.
+- This is an exmaple of the profile edit before being filled.
+It gives the user an option to upload an image of themselves.

 ![Profile Result](docs/README/profile-result.png)

 - This shows an image of the user also the Host? showing green.
 If they were not a host then it would be grey and saying no.

-## Listings
+### Listings

 - This is the listings landing page.
 Since this user is a host the green button "CREATE NEW LISTING" is showing.